UKCLA membership 2016: please renew or join

-The online store is now open for 2015 membership.
-At the AGM last week, members voted to reduce the annual subscription for student members to £10; ordinary and associate membership is now £20.
-Details are here.
-In 2014 more than 100 people – based in the UK and around the world – became a member of the Association and supported our work.
-If you were one of them, please continue to be a member of the community.
+The online store is now open for 2016 membership and you can renew your subscription, or join the UKCLA, on our Members page.
+At the AGM last week, members voted to maintain the annual subscription rates for all types of membership.
+In 2015, the Association counted 150 people as members, based in the UK and around the world.
+If you were one of them, please continue to be a member of the community and to support our work.
 If you were not, please consider joining.
 Membership runs for the calendar year regardless of when you join.
 UKCLA relies on membership fees to fund its work.

 Benefits of membership include: